808broadway/google-postmaster-tools-mcp/README.md

     * Click **Download JSON** on the confirmation screen.
 6. **Place the Key:** Once the JSON file downloads to your computer, rename it to exactly **`credentials.json`** and drop it directly into the folder you created in Phase 1, right alongside your two `.exe` files.

+### 🔑 A Note on Google Accounts and Domain Access
+This MCP server will automatically connect to **all** Google Postmaster Tools domains that your specific Google login has access to.

+For example, if your primary work email (`you@exampleagency.com`) has been granted access to ten different clients' Google Postmaster Tools accounts, you only need to run this authorization process **once** using that single email address.
+Claude will be able to read data for all of those domains through that one connection.
+You do not need to generate a separate token for every single brand.

+That being said, if your client domains are split across completely different, unlinked Google accounts, this tool also fully supports generating multiple unique tokens and running them side-by-side in Claude Desktop.

 ---

 ## ⚙️ Phase 3: Run the Setup Wizard

 1. Double-click **`setup-win.exe`**.
 2. A command window will open.
-Type a short, lowercase name for the brand/client you want to connect (e.g., `brand1`) and press **Enter**.
+Type a short, lowercase name for the company/brand you want to connect (e.g., `companyname`) and press **Enter**.
 3. A browser tab will automatically open.
-Log into the Google account that has access to that brand's Postmaster data.
+Log into the Google account that has access to that company's Google Postmaster Tools data.
 4. *Note:* Because this is a DIY open-source app and not audited by Google corporate, you will see a warning screen.
 This is normal.
 Click **Advanced** ➔ **Go to [App Name] (unsafe)** to bypass it.
 5. Grant read-only access.
 Once the browser confirms success, you can close the tab.
-6. Look in your folder: A new file (e.g., `token_brand1.json`) has been safely generated.
+6. Look in your folder: A new file (e.g., `token_companyname.json`) has been safely generated.
 You can repeat this setup process anytime to add more accounts.

 ---